Muddz/KindleHighlightsReader/README.md

 ## Features in 1.0.0
-- Trim all highlights for redundant characters before and after like: `"ed.
-Hello"` > `"Hello"`
+- Trim highlights for redundant characters before and after like: `ed.
+Hello` > `Hello`
 - Insert periods on all highlights.
 - Insert double quotations on all highlights.
 - Remove any quotation from all highlights.
-- Capialize first letter on all highlights.
+- Capitalize first letter on all highlights.
 - Export as .txt .json .csv or .pdf files.
 - Works for Windows and MacOS

 #### JSON

 The JSON format is useful for developers who wants to unmarshal the JSON string to objects in any langauge to be used for an app, webpage or database.
-The JSON output is saved in an `.json` file and has the following output format:
+The JSON output is saved in a `.json` file and has the following format:

 ```
 [